skoczen/will/docs/improve.md

 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
 - [Regner](https://github.com/Regner) upgraded the hiredis version to work on windows.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
-- [shadow7412](https://github/shadow7412) cleaned up a bunch of regex
+- [shadow7412](https://github/shadow7412) cleaned up a bunch of regex, and fixed up `image me` after google pulled the free API.
 - [sivy](https://github.com/sivy) added a config flag for disabling SSL, and the ability to look up a user by nickname.
 - [tomokas](https://github.com/tomokas) fixed a bug in the `@randomly` decorator.
 - [tophsic](https://github.com/tophsic) made help friendlier, including plugin-specific help.